 Land of the free and home of the brave, towns in North Carolina sure know how to celebrate independence in this beautiful nation!
 From fireworks, to parades, the celebrations are a-plenty.
 If you are in need of a location to sport your red, white and blue and show off your pride for America, here’s how to have the perfect Fourth of July in North Carolina!

-Lake Junaluska is throwing a weekend celebration from July 2 until July 5 that you will not want to miss.
-The Fourth of July parade begins at 11 a.m. with a new theme this year: “This Land is Our Land: Celebrating Our National Parks.”
+Lake Junaluska is throwing a weekend celebration from July 2 until July 4 that you will not want to miss.
+On Wednesday the Fourth of July parade begins at 11 a.m. with a new theme this year: “Red, White and Bluegrass: Music of the Mountains.”
 Following the parade will be the Fourth of July Picnic at the Nanci Weldon Memorial Gym.
 Family activities will be available to participate in during the picnic.
-Tickets cost $9 for adults, and $5 for children ages 4 to 11.
-Nearby eats include The Buttered Biscuit, and Ammons’ Drive Inn and Dairy Bar.
+If you are looking for a restaurant dining experience, some excellent nearby eats include The Buttered Biscuit, and Ammons’ Drive Inn and Dairy Bar.

-“One of the most popular events in the mountains,” Tweetsie Railroad Fireworks Extravaganza of Blowing Rock will make it an evening to remember.
-After the park closes, the fireworks are set to start at 9 p.m.
-The parking fee is $10 per vehicle.
-Individuals with a Golden Rail Season Pass pay no parking fee for the occasion.
-If you would like to dine in, it is $20 for adults and $15 for children.
+Deemed “one of the most popular events in the mountains,” Tweetsie Railroad Fireworks Extravaganza of Blowing Rock will make it an evening to remember.
+After the park closes, the fireworks are set to start at 9:30 p.m.
+Parking is free to all patrons this year.
+For a more exclusive event, a VIP Fireworks viewing and all-you-can-eat buffet is available at $20 for adults and $15 for children.
 Guests will be able to dine and enjoy a chicken and barbecue buffet and when the show begins, view the fireworks in the Hacienda.
-For those who would like to grab a bite before or after, The Rock Sports Bar & Grill , Coyote Kitchen, Taste Grill, and the Appalachian Mountain Brewery are all in the area.
+For those who would like to grab a bite before or after, The Rock Sports Bar & Grill , Coyote Kitchen, Taste Grill, and the Appalachian Mountain Brewery are all fantastic recommendationsin the area.

 Freedom Fest of Bryson City, North Carolina, is a full day of celebration.
 Enjoy firecrackers, a 5K, foods, family-friendly games and activities, live entertainment and as the finale, “one of the most spectacular fireworks shows in the Smokies.”
-Do not forget your furry companion and participate in Riverfront Park—where dogs are given awards!
+Do not forget your furry companion and participate in the Riverfront Park’s “Strut Your Mutt”—where dogs are given awards!
 Freedom Fest lives up to USA Today’s recent rave as “one of nine small towns that go all out for the Fourth of July.”
-Stop in at one of the many restaurants nearby for food and beverages such as Anthony’s Restaurant, Everett Street Diner, Box Car Café & Cones, or the Filling Station Deli and Sub Shop.
+Stop into one of the many restaurants nearby for delicious food and beverages, such as Anthony’s Italian Pizza & Pasta, Everett Street Diner, Box Car Café & Cones, or the The High Test Deli & Sweet Shop.

-Starting off the Fourth of July celebrations with high energy, July 3 will be dedicated to the Freedom Run 10K.
-July 4, the Fun Fourth festivities are known to be the “biggest 4th of July festival in North Carolina.”
-The day will be packed full with live entertainment, food, games, and activities.
-Fill your belly with one of the many options in the area: Acropolis Restaurant, B. Christopher’s Steakhouse, Natty Greene’s Pub & Brewing Co., Crafted: The Art of the Taco and more.
+Starting off the Fourth of July celebrations with high energy, July 3 will be kicking off the Freedom Run 5K, 10K, and Firecracker Road Race as well as the famous American Block Party starting at 7 p.m. and going on all the way until 11 p.m.
+The next day on July 4, the Fun Fourth festivities are known to be the “biggest 4th of July festival in North Carolina.”
+The day will be packed full with a street fair, live entertainment, food, games, activities, and a spectacular show of fireworks along with a Fireworks Concert.
+Fill your belly with one of the many recommended sit-down restaurant options in the area: The Acropolis Restaurant, B. Christopher’s Steakhouse, Hop’s Burger Bar, Village Kitchen, and many more.

-From 5 p.m. until dark, enjoy food and beverages, family friendly activities and a free live performance at the Bridge Park Pavilion.
-The Business, a R&B band, will be around from 6:30 p.m. until 9:30 p.m.
-After the concert, enjoy the fireworks show with your loved ones.
+From 6:30 p.m. until dark, enjoy food and beverages, family friendly activities, and a free live performance at the Bridge Park gazebo.
+Crocodile Smile, a Rock/R&B band, will be playing from 6:30 p.m. until 9:30 p.m.
+Right after the concert, enjoy the fireworks show with your loved ones.
 Fancy a bite to eat?
-There are several nearby businesses to fill up at: City Lights Café, Speedy’s Pizza Innovative Brewing Company, and Lulu’s on Main just to name a few!
+There are several nearby businesses to enjoy a restaurant dining experience including City Lights Café, Innovation Brewing, and Lulu’s on Main just to name a few!
 Grab a drink, and celebrate Independence Day the right way.

-Taking dinner and a show to a whole new level, the Battleship of Wilmington, North Carolina, will be collaborating with theatre production company Thalian Association Community Theatre to put on Mr. Roberts, a drama to be performed on the fantail of the battleship beginning at 7 p.m. on the Fourth of July.
-Ticket prices to view the performance run from $25 for children to $50 for adult.
+Taking dinner and a show to a whole new level, the Battleship of Wilmington, North Carolina, will be collaborating with theatre production company Thalian Association Community Theatre to put on Mr. Roberts, a drama to be performed on the fantail of the battleship beginning at 8 p.m. on the Fourth of July.
+Ticket prices to view the performance run from $15 for children, local residents, active military, and seniors to $50 for adult.
 Tickets for the Fourth of July include refreshments and fireworks.
-The gorgeous fireworks display will begin after the show at 9 p.m.
-For those not attending the Mr. Roberts’ performance, Wilmington has endless eatery options to satisfy your hunger.
-A few near the battleship include Front Street Brewery, The Basics, Aubriana’s Steak and Seafood, Pilot House Restaurant and many more.
+The gorgeous fireworks display will begin after the show atroughly 9 p.m.
+For before or after the show, Wilmington has endless eatery options to satisfy your hunger.
+A few near the battleship include Front Street Brewery, The Basics, Pilot House Restaurant , and many more.